pmarquis/python_interview_questions/README.md

 # python_interview_questions
-List of exercises to prepare a Python interview
+python_interview_questions is a list of exercises that can be used by candidates to be prepared and recruiters to ask questions.